Monterey County reforestation: Urban Forestry

 Even sites that are protected from tree removal, such as Veteran's Memorial Park, have been impacted by human activities and tree diseases, such as the pine pitch canker.
-According to Robert Reid, the head of the City of Monterey's Urban Forestry program, he said that the disease was first discovered in 1986, and since then, hundreds of pines of all ages have died and their loss has had a noticeable impact on the forested areas and landscapes of the Peninsula.
+According to Robert Reid, the head of the City of Monterey's Urban Forestry program, the disease was first discovered in 1986, and since then, hundreds of pines of all ages have died and their loss has had a noticeable impact on the forested areas and landscapes of the Peninsula.
 In the Spring 2007 issue of City Focus, he describes how scientists have been unable to find a cure or stop the spread of the pitch canker fungus: “The infection causes pines to ooze sap, which results in greater susceptibility to attack from destructive pine bark beetles.”
 The fungus is spread as beetles move from tree to tree.

 The local city forestry departments have small staffs, and are charged with the responsibility of caring for large areas of public land.
 In addition, city tree surgeons are called upon to advise on property issues, construction impacts and risk assessment.
 The City of Monterey itself maintains more than 19,000 trees, in parks and along streets, and about 300 acre of Monterey Pine forests.
 Monterey currently spends nearly $1 million annually on its urban forestry program, or about $33 per citizen.
 The City of Carmel spends about $450,000, which with its smaller population translating to about $112 per citizen.
 An active volunteer group, the Friends of Carmel Forest supports Carmel's tree planting, surveying and educational activities.
 Carmel's City Council also recently voted to approve a contract with a renowned tree care specialist, Barrie Coates, to provide a study of Carmel's forest.
 The Council also approved spending up to $50,000 to implement changes recommended by the forest study.

 In the City of Monterey, crews trim an average of more than 1,800 trees and remove 150 annually.
 In 2005, a total of 338 trees were planted or replaced on city property, and 400 native tree seedlings were donated for planting on private property.
 In addition, the City of Monterey Urban Forestry Section provides tree maintenance services to the Presidio and Naval Postgraduate School.
 Given the tremendous workload and the importance of the local forests, volunteer groups such as Leadership Monterey Peninsula aid in maintaining and improving the region's quality of life.